BogdanNastasovic/breast_cancer_test/README.md

+--- IN ORDER TO SEE ALL OF GRAPHS PLEASE DOWNLOAD FILES AND OPEN LOCALY ---

 Machine Learning Project: Breast Cancer Prediction

 The goal of this project is to create a machine learning model that predicts whether a cell is malignant or benign based on provided data.
 We utilize the Logistic Regression algorithm to achieve this classification task.